berarma/new-lg4ff/README.md

  - Support for most effects (except inertia) defined in the Linux FF API.
  - Asynchronous operations with realtime handling of effects.
- - Rate limited data transfers to the device with some latency.
+ - Rate limited FF updates with best possible latency.
+ - SYSFS entries for gain and autocenter.
+ - Split user and application gain settings.
  - Combine accelerator and clutch.

 ## Requirements